MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/winrt-from-js.md

 Following the steps in the above guide you should be able to use synchronous proxies.
 For async method calls you will need to use chrome.webview.hostObjects.options.forceAsyncMethodMatches.

-This is an array of regex that if any match a method name on a sync proxy, the method will be run asynchronously instead.
+The property [forceAsyncMethodMatches](https://docs.microsoft.com/en-us/microsoft-edge/webview2/reference/winrt/microsoft_web_webview2_core/corewebview2?view=webview2-winrt-1.0.1264.42#addhostobjecttoscript) is an array of regex that if any match a method name on a sync proxy, the method will be run asynchronously instead.
 Setting this to [/Async$/] will have it match any method ending with the suffix Async.
 Then matching method calls work just like a method on an async proxy and returns a promise that you can await.

 An example: